 'django_mysql' to your

-Django-MySQL comes with some extra checks to ensure your configuration for Django + MySQL is optimal.
+Django-MySQL comes with some extra checks to ensure your database configuration is optimal.
 It’s best to run these now you’ve installed to see if there is anything to fix:

 For help fixing any warnings, see Checks.

 Are your tests slow?
 Check out my book Speed Up Your Django Tests which covers loads of ways to write faster, more accurate tests.

 project in a number of ways, depending on what is easiest for your code - all